Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Introduction

 \section{Introduction}

-Computing the ground state of local Hamiltonians is a fundamental problem in condensed matter physics.
-Intuitively, this problem is likely intractable because the dimension of the Hilbert space for a quantum many-body system grows exponentially with the system size.
-In a pioneering work \cite{KSV02} (see \cite{AN02} for a write-up available online), Kitaev defined the complexity class QMA as the quantum analog of NP (or more precisely, the quantum analog of MA) and proved that the local Hamiltonian problem with $5$-body interactions is QMA-complete.
-This work is followed by a line of research: The local Hamiltonian problem is QMA-complete even in (a) qubit systems with $2$-body interactions \cite{KKR06, OT08}; (b) 1D quantum systems with nearest-neighbor interactions \cite{AGIK09, HNN13}; (c) 1D translationally invariant systems \cite{Kay07, GI13} (the result of Ref. \cite{GI13} is QMA$_\mathrm{EXP}$-complete due to a technical reason to be explained in Section \ref{main}); (d) 2D Heisenberg and Hubbard models \cite{SV09} (see \cite{Boo14} for a summary of QMA-complete problems).
-Consequently, (assuming QMA$\neq$NP) in general the ground states of local Hamiltonians do not have efficient classical representations that support efficient computation of local expectation values.
-Here, the first ``efficient'' means that the classical representation uses a polynomial number of bits, and the second ``efficient'' means that local expectation values can be computed in polynomial time from the classical representation.
-It should be emphasized that the latter ``efficient'' is crucial.
-Indeed, (assuming nondegeneracy) the local Hamiltonian itself is an efficient classical representation of its ground state as it is the sum of a polynomial number of terms, but (assuming QMA$\neq$P) this trivial representation does not support efficient computation of local expectation values.
+Computing ground states of local Hamiltonians is a fundamental problem in condensed matter physics.
+Intuitively, this problem is likely intractable because the dimension of the Hilbert space of a quantum many-body system grows exponentially with the system size.
+In a pioneering work \cite{KSV02} (see Ref. \cite{AN02} for an exposition), Kitaev defined the complexity class \QMA~(Quantum Merlin-Arthur) as the quantum analog of \MA~(\MA~is the probabilistic analog of \NP) and proved that the $5$-local Hamiltonian problem is \QMA-complete.
+This was followed by a series of papers (see Ref. \cite{Boo14} for a survey of \QMA-complete problems): \begin{itemize} \item The $3$-local Hamiltonian problem is \QMA-complete \cite{KR03}. \item The $2$-local Hamiltonian problem is \QMA-complete \cite{KKR06}. \item The 2D local Hamiltonian problem is \QMA-complete \cite{OT08}. \item The 1D local Hamiltonian problem is \QMA-complete \cite{AGIK07, AGIK09, HNN13}. \item The 1D translation-invariant local Hamiltonian problem is $\QMA_\EXP$-complete \cite{GI09, GI13, BCO17}. \item The 2D Heisenberg and Hubbard models with local magnetic fields are \QMA-complete \cite{SV09}. \end{itemize} Consequently, unless $\MA=\QMA$, not all ground states of local Hamiltonians have efficient classical representations that support efficient computation of local expectation values.
+Here, the first ``efficient'' means that the classical representation is of polynomial size, and the second means that computing local expectation values from the classical representation is in \BPP.
+It should be emphasized that the latter ``efficient'' is essential.
+Indeed, the local Hamiltonian itself, which is the sum of a polynomial number of terms, is an efficient classical representation of its ground state, but this trivial representation does not support efficient computation of local expectation values unless $\BPP=\QMA$.